malcolmregan/Gate_Circuit_to_Annealer_Embedding/README.md

 ## License

-Copyright 2019 Malcolm Regan, Brody Eastwood, Mahita Magabhiru, and Frank Mueller
+Copyright 2019 Malcolm Regan, Brody Eastwood, Mahita Nagabhiru, and Frank Mueller

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.